konveyor/move2kube-website/docs/installation/web-interface.md

 Access the UI in `http://localhost:8080/`.

-   > Note: There is a known issue when mounting directories in WSL.
+   >
-   The CNB containerization option will not be available.
+      Note: There is a known issue when mounting directories in WSL.
-   Also some empty folders may be created in the root directory.
+      Some empty folders may be created in the root directory.
       If you are on Windows, use Powershell instead of WSL until this is fixed.

 ## Bringing up Move2Kube UI as Helm Chart